Steve Hawe

 At the local wool-shed dance, Roxy confronts a grazier over a drunken boast of his tally of slaughtered eagles.
 A strange massing of eagles soon after, and their eventual disappearance leads Roxy to her new friend’s door, desperate for answers.
 But Tina’s mother remains tight-lipped.
 For Irene, indigenous elder; keeper of wedged-tail lore, Mother Nature’s curveball invokes disturbing echoes from the dreamtime.

-winning entry in the 2021 Mary River Short Story Contest, grew from scribbled notes penned whilst setting vigil beside my mother’s deathbed.
+My winning entry in the 2021 Mary River Short Story Contest, grew from scribbled notes penned whilst setting vigil beside my mother’s deathbed.
 From the heart, it touches on the guilt of an often wayward son, but also the kindness of strangers, and laughter in the face of impending grief.
-‘Flight of the Owl’ can be downloaded here, or directly from the Mary River Press website.
+‘Flight of the Owl’ was longlisted in the 2021 Bridport Prize.

 ‘Love Dust’, a fast moving tragedy about outback truckies caught in a love-triangle, was entered in the annual Winton Short Story Competition.
 Amongst the winning entries, it was published in Outback Anthology of Short Stories volume 5 (2020)